What was here before?

-The City of New York acquired the land for this Willis Avenue playground in 1963 through condemnation.
-The playground was developed by the New York City Housing Authority in tandem with the construction of the adjacent Mott Haven Houses and the Willis School.
-The planning process involved the elimination of a portion of East 140th Street from Willis Avenue to a point 382 feet to the west.
-The playground was opened on July 27, 1967, to be jointly managed by the Board of Education and Parks.
-In 1987, Commissioner Stern changed its name from P.S.
-49 Playground to Willis Playground.
+The City of New York acquired the land for this playground in 1963 through condemnation.
+The playground was developed by the New York City Housing Authority in tandem with the construction of the adjacent Mott Haven Houses and the Willis School, which included the elimination of a portion of East 140th Street.